JoshRBogart/unreal_tools/README.md

 Drag and drop everything from the output directory above into your project

+set compression to 'none' for all imported textures

 make a new material with the shader and populate the outputs

 assign it to the exported mesh from the output directory

-enter the Scale Factor from the Blender UI in the appropriate field
+**enter the Scale Factor from the Blender UI in the appropriate field**